serenity-is/docs/startsharp/net5-migration.md

 You need to find all such rows by searching for `IIdRow.IdField`.
 Then take a note of `IdField`, delete the block and put a `[IdProperty]` attribute on corresponding property if required (read following paragraph).

-> Unfortunately we could not find a way to do it with search replace like prior steps, so you have to manually do it

 Please note that if you only have one property with [Identity] attribute in your row class and it matches the ID property you don't need to put [IdProperty] explicitly.
 Same applies to [PrimaryKey] as long as it is just one.

 > Tip: Fields with `[Identity]` attribute implicitly has the `PrimaryKey` flag as it is a combination of AutoIncrement and PrimaryKey.
 If you have an auto increment field that is not a primary key, it should be marked with `[AutoIncrement]` not `[Identity]`.